|

 every week during the year.
 The November 3d entry is The Frost-Flower

-types of blossoms during the year.
-In November “the flower from which
+distinct types of blossoms during the year.
+In November “the flower

-the plant is named, but which few people ever see.
-Almost any morning
+from which the plant is named, but which few people ever see.
+Almost

-during the past week, after a severe frost, would have shown it to us among
+any morning during the past week, after a severe frost, would have shown it

-the stubble where the plants are known to grow, glistening like specks of
+to us among the stubble where the plants are known to grow, glistening like

-white quartz down among the blown herbage close to the base of the
+specks of white quartz down among the blown herbage close to the base of

-stem.
-It is a flower of ice crystal of purest white which shoots from
+the stem.
+It is a flower of ice crystal of purest white which shoots

 whimsical feathery curls and flanges and ridges.
 It is often quite